Cheesenose/notes-hsc-chemistry/year-12/module-7/polymers.rst

 The initial polymer is formed as unorientated crystalline but when cold-drawn into ropes the crystalline structures becomes orientated.

 The amide groups in the chains are polar and can form hydrogen bonds between chains.
-The strong intermolecular forces results in high boiling points as well as making it hard to stretch the chain - resulting in a high elasticity (modulus elasticity = ~3GPa) and high elastic limit (>60MPa).
+The strong intermolecular forces results in high boiling points as well as making it hard to stretch the chain - resulting in a high stiffness and elastic limit.

 The high tensile strength of the nylon means that it can be used for rope, fishing lines, and other fibres.